NagendraBabuSadu/eCommerce/README.md

 2. Mongo db instance to store the files.
 3. Frontend using either Next.js(probably this is my choice)/React.
 4. Redux for the state-management.

+// Initialize a node project
+// Put a package.json